THECALLR/examples-php/README.md

     }
     ```

+2. As an alternative, to automatically create the composer.json and install the sdk run `composer require callr/sdk-php:dev-master`

-2. In your project source files, be sure to require the file `autoload.php`
+3. In your project source files, be sure to require the file `autoload.php`
     ```php
     <?php
         require 'vendor/autoload.php';
     ```

-3. Run `composer update`, which will download the sdk either via git ( if found in the environment ), or a zip and install it into the *vendor* directory.
+4. Run `composer update`, which will download the sdk either via git ( if found in the environment ), or a zip and install it into the *vendor* directory.
     ```bash
     $ composer update
     Loading composer repositories with package information